lawmana/EV333_AtmosphericScience/README.md

 5. Launch the EV333_Intro using Jupyter Notebook using only your reference guide.
 Revise your instructions if needed.

 ## 9. Begin practicting Python!
-Begin working through the EV333_Intro instructions to start gaining familiarity with Python.
+Begin working through the EV333_Intro instructions to start gaining familiarity with Python and Jupyter Notebooks.